Janis-Rullis-IT/lara8-vue2-api/laravel5/database/README.md

 ### Easier to migrate the project

 if the project is moved to other language, framework or version.
+[FAQ/Why wasn't used a specifc framework method?](https://github.com/janis-rullis/code-ruu/blob/b9681c55a6ef2391206762621139cb3d70c10855/laravel5/README.md#faq)

 ### What's wrong with using ORM or self defined PHP methods?